plone/training/mastering-plone/behaviors_1.rst

 In this part you will:

 * Add another field to talks by using a behavior
+* Add a custom index for the field
+* Add a metadata column for the field

 Topics covered:

 * Behaviors
 * Indexes
 * Metacolumns

 .. only:: not presentation